intel/hexl/example/README.md

 # Example using Intel HEXL in an external application

-To use Intel HEXL in an external application, first build Intel HEXL with `HEXL_EXPORT=ON`.
-Then, run `make install`.

-Next, in your external application, add the following lines to your `CMakeLists.txt`:
+To use Intel HEXL in an external application, first install Intel HEXL.
+Then, in your external application, add the following lines to your `CMakeLists.txt`:

 ```bash
 find_package(HEXL 1.1.0